ubco-db/text-to-nosql/README.md

 The paper reports execution accuracy as **EX-E** for enhanced evaluation and **EX-T** for TEND-compatible evaluation.
 These values come from separate evaluator runs over the same predictions.

-Execution-based metrics require MongoDB to be running and the TEND collections to be loaded.
+Execution-based metrics require MongoDB to be running, the TEND collections to be loaded, and `mongosh` to be available on the system path.
 Detailed metric definitions and implementation notes are provided in [`docs/metrics.md`](docs/metrics.md).

 ---